OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/zendesk.md

 ## User Privileges

-* Create one user of Zendesk System, dedicated to OpsHub Integration Manager.
+* Create one user of Zendesk System, dedicated to <code class="expression">space.vars.SITENAME</code>.
 User should not do any operations from System's User-Interface.
 * User should have access to all the organizations that needs to be integrated.
 If user is not associated with organizations to be integrated, the behavior would be as described in [Organization Association to Ticket](#organization-association-to-ticket).

 # System Configuration